behzodfaiziev/net-kit/packages/net-kit/README.md

 **Setting Access and Refresh Tokens**

 To set the access and refresh tokens, use the `setAccessToken` and `setRefreshToken` methods.
-These tokens will be added to the headers of every request made by the NetKitManager.
+The `accessToken` token will be added to the headers of every request made by the NetKitManager.
 Note: these should be set on every app launch or when the user logs in.

 ```dart